Daily Writing Practice

 Chore Charts

 What was your least favorite chore as a child?
 Who does that chore at your house now?
-Chores are a fact of daily life.
+Chores are a fact of daily life and chore charts should be, too.
 “Mom, it was so smart of you to try to get us to do one chore a day and not leave them all for Saturday!
 I’m so sorry I didn’t listen!
 Now I understand!”
-That’s what my married daughter said to me after my wise words and chore charts finally sunk in after all those years.
+That’s what my married daughter said to me after my wise words and chore charts finally sank in after all those years.
 The chore chart first appeared when my girls were in preschool.
 The weekly chores in the younger years involved bringing me the little trash cans on trash day and helping to dust or deliver piles of clean laundry to the bedroom.
 I remember once buying a new feather duster and toilet brush and bringing them home like prizes!
 Being young, my girls were excited about the new tools!
 The weekly chores grew into a daily chart that listed each person’s name and a chore that could be done in less than 5 minutes that day.
 (Saving them until Saturday was NOT an option then!)
-Dad and Mom chores were sometimes listed so everyone could see the shared workload.
-As the…
+Dad and Mom chores were sometimes listed so everyone could…